Klopica/udemy_mongoDb/README.md

 We will set ```mongoose.Promise = global.Promise```.
 This was we tell mongoose to use ES6 Promise library.

 ### Test Setup for Finding Users
+There's two distinct ways we can use to get user out of our database.
+First, we can try to find a user by his name or , second, we can try to find user by a particular given id.
+These are to different read operations.
+If we try to find our user by his name, we might get a lot of responses.
+This is because there are a lot of users saved to database with same name.
+We would want to use second option if we want to find a very particular user.
+First option is like a search query, while the second is a lookup.

 ### Making Mongo Queries